dh-notes/pandoc-workflow/pandoctut.md

 % November 4, 2013
 ```

-Suppose this our document contains three sections, each subdivided into two subsections.
+Pandoc-flavored Markdown automatically interprets the first header line as your title, second as author, and third as date.
+Let's suppose our document contains three sections, each subdivided into two subsections.
 Leave a blank line after the date and type something like this:

 ```
 # Section 1